 The world of guitars has a load of trendy words and phrases that ‘people in the know’ use.
 If you’re new to playing guitar, it’s worth understanding what these terms mean, so that you can nod in agreement next time the guy down your local guitar shop says ‘cool rig bro’.

 Here are some of the most popular slang terms you’ll come across, along with explanations.

 Slang for Guitars

 Using the term ‘ax’ to describe guitars dates back to 1955 when it was jazz slang for the saxophone.
 There has been speculation about whether this was because of the rhyme (Sax/Ax), or because of the swinging actions saxophonists tend to do mid-play.

-The term then become popular with trumpets – because of their resemblance to an ax – and eventually became a common way to describe a guitar
+The term then became popular with trumpets – because of the resemblance to an ax – and eventually became a common way to describe a guitar.

 Slang for Guitar Sounds